Elephants Delicatessen: History

-The Elephants on Corbett (5221 SW Corbett Avenue) opened in 2013, becoming the first location to serve brunch.

 Reception

 Elephants was included in The Oregonian's "Top Workplaces" list of "99 great places to work" in Oregon and Southwest Washington.
 In 2020, Elephants won in the Best Catering Service category of Willamette Week's annual Best of Portland Readers' Poll.
 The company ranked number 24 in Oregon Business's 2021 list of "100 Best Green Workplaces in Oregon".